 Tell Me About These Caramel Hazelnut Linzer Cookies

 - Flavor: Enjoy nutty cinnamon-spiced cookies with sweet and slightly salty caramel.
 The cookies themselves aren’t overly sugary, so there’s plenty of room for a spoonful of caramel.
 Interestingly, a few taste testers noted the flavor of butterscotch.
 With brown sugar, butter, vanilla, and caramel, it’s easy to understand why!

 - Texture: Right out of the oven, these hazelnut cookies are soft with slightly crisp edges.
 After sandwiching with caramel, they soften even more.
 The magic happens on day 2 when the caramel settles into the cookies making the whole sandwich tender and deliciously crumbly.
 Without question– and this isn’t the case with most desserts– these cookies taste BEST when made ahead of time.

 - Ease: This is an intermediate baking recipe because there are several steps and precise shaping involved.
-I recommend trying these caramel hazelnut sandwich cookies if you’re looking for a fun baking project or an elevated Christmas cookie that goes beyond the traditional sugar cookie.
+I recommend trying these caramel hazelnut linzer cookies if you’re looking for a fun baking project or an elevated addition to your lineup of Christmas cookies that goes beyond the traditional sugar cookie.